serialbandicoot/solar-flow-diverter/README.md

 4. MetOffice Weather Data assists the system in predicting weather patterns, ensuring optimal energy distribution based on available sunlight.

+## Demo

+A working demo of the Solar Flow Diverter is available at [https://solar-flow-diverter.uk](https://solar-flow-diverter.uk).

 ## Contributing

 Contributions to the Solar Flow Diverter project are highly appreciated.
 Whether you want to suggest improvements, fix bugs, or add new features, please feel free to submit a pull request.
 For significant changes, kindly open an issue first to discuss the proposed modifications.